mcleod-ideafix/modplay/README.md

 ## Limitations
 - Some effects are not yet supported.
 Hopefully, rarely used ones.
 - Fails to detect non supported MOD files.
-Anything that it's not a M.K. or FLT4 mod files, are interpreted as 15 instrument mods.
+Anything that it's not a M.K. or FLT4 mod file, is interpreted as 15 instrument mod.
-- Output is 8 bit mono, to be able to use a Sound Blaster 2.0 card as a minimum.
+- Output is 8 bit mono, to be able to use a Sound Blaster 2.0 card as a minimum choice.

 ## Use
 - modplay [-fsample_freq] nameofyourfavouritemod[.MOD] (Windows executable)